• corporeal •

 Meaning: 1.
 Bodily, pertaining to a tangible physical animal body as opposed to the soul or spirit.
 2. Material, related to the physical world.

 Notes: This word has the opposite meaning of spiritual.
-Be careful not to confuse it with corporal [kor-pÍr-rÍl], which also means "bodily", but does not imply you are distinguishing the bodily from the spiritual.
+It has a near synonym with corporal [kor-pÍr-rÍl], which also means "bodily".
 'Corporeal matters' are usually related to the flesh, but the term can be stretched to include the material evidence of any idea, as "A novel is the corporeal relic of the author's mind."
+Corporal may be used as a noun with an unrelated meaning.

 In Play: The original sense of the word seemed more at home in a Church setting: "Transubstantiation makes the body and blood of Christ corporeal in the Roman Catholic communion."
 But secular applications do arise: "The corporeal flaws seem to mount with age no matter how much you exercise."